Iubenda logo

 The GDPR and the Cookie Law stress the importance of consent, and you’ve surely heard about GDPR fines.
 Well, many of those fines are issued because of consent.

-You can enable the prior blocking of cookies directly from the Cookie Solution dashboard:
+The prior blocking of cookies will be enabled directly from the Privacy Controls and Cookie Solution dashboard, with just a simple tick!

 Moreover, installing our plugin for WordPress websites automatically detects and blocks cookie scripts from running.

-The plugin doesn’t block all cookie scripts (here’s a list of those included), so you may need to block some of them manually
+Be careful, though!
+The plugin doesn’t block all cookie scripts (here’s a list of those included), so you may need to block some of them manually.

 How iubenda can help